Maple Roasted Carrots: An Unordinary Tzimmes Recipe

 Make Ahead

-• Make the entire dish, under-cooking the carrots a bit.
-Rewarm it in the oven at 350-375F/176-190C for 10 minutes or so.
-Add garnish.
+• Make the entire dish (don’t add garnish).
+Rewarm it in the oven for 10 minutes or so.
+Add garnish before serving.

-roasted glazed carrots tzimmes on plate
+Maple balsamic glazed carrots or tzimmes on plate garnished with parsley and nuts.

 Print Recipe Pin Save Recipe